m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/a_record.png)

-### Permanently disable ipv6 and uninstall unecessary services like exim
+### Permanently disable ipv6 and uninstall unnecessary services like exim

 Ipv6 is tricky to configure along w ipv4 and just adds a weighted overhead .
-For example , you'd have to create a seperate reverse dns entry for ipv6 along w the ipv4 else gmail mail servers are bound to reject you.
+For example , you'd have to create a separate reverse dns entry for ipv6 along w the ipv4 else Gmail mail servers are bound to reject you.

 Exim or any other mail services that come by default packaged with some distributions like debian 8 .
 They'd hinder the installation of another mail service .
-So uninstall any unwanted mail service of the kind if they exist on your distro prepackaged.
+So uninstall any unwanted mail service of the kind if they exist on your distro pre-packaged.

 __Permanently disable ipv6:__